During the latest Detroit Auto Show 2011 spread news that 2014 Volkswagen Microbus will be released with new packages named Volkswagen Bulli.

 This product will certainly be marketed in the U.S due to the great success of the New Beetle.
 The production of this Microbus may coincide with the release of an additional new, larger van, an upgrade for the Chrysler-supplied Routan to be built-in Tennessee on VW’s personal platform.
 It will simply imply that in its competition to dominate the world market, VW pays attention on mainstream and niche.

-There are 1 images in this 2014 Volkswagen Microbus called Volkswagen Bulli articles.
+There are 1 images in this 2014 Volkswagen Microbus called Volkswagen Bulli blog post.
 Follow the thumbnail below to view all 1 high-res images.